13588112254/littlefs/DESIGN.md

-If we only had some sort of global state, then we could also store a flag and avoid searching for orphans unless we knew we were specifically interrupted while manipulating the directory tree (this is foreshadowing).
+If we only had some sort of global state, then we could also store a flag and avoid searching for orphans unless we knew we were specifically interrupted while manipulating the directory tree (foreshadowing!).

 ## The move problem